DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 At the moment, the ‘other’ checkbox within ‘candidate behaviour’ reveals 2 text fields: ‘give details‘ and ‘what could they do to improve?’

-We’ve changed this so that only one ‘give details’ field is revealed, because
+We’ve changed this so that only one ‘give details’ field is revealed, because:

 - both fields would usually contain very similar information
 - research by GDS shows that [conditionally revealing more than one field is inaccessible](https://accessibility.blog.gov.uk/2021/09/21/an-update-on-the-accessibility-of-conditionally-revealed-questions/)